Find Your Perfect Policy: 866-843-5386

 Massachusetts | Yes, all drivers (must use hands-free devices) | Yes, drivers under age 18 | Yes, all drivers | Primary | Fine, distracted driving educational program completion after second offense, insurance surcharge after third offense | $100 for first offense, $250 for second offense, $500 for subsequent offenses | 2 |

-Michigan | Truck drivers, school bus drivers, and teen drivers with Level 1 or 2 graduated licensing status prohibited from hand-held device use (must use hands-free devices) | Anyone with learner’s permits and intermediate licenses levels 1 and 2; OK to use integrated voice-operated systems | Yes, all drivers | Primary | Fine | $100 for first offense, $200 for subsequent offenses | 0 for regular motorists, 2 for school bus or commercial driver violators |
+Michigan | Truck drivers, school bus drivers, and teen drivers with Level 1 or 2 graduated licensing status prohibited from hand-held device use (must use hands-free devices) | Anyone with learner’s permits and intermediate licenses levels 1 and 2; OK to use integrated voice-operated systems | Yes, all drivers | Primary | Fine, community service, completion of drivingimprovement course after third offense |

-Minnesota | Yes, all drivers | Anyone with a learner’s permit and provisional licenses during the first year after licensing | Yes, all drivers | Primary | Fine, potential for increased insurance rates; if you injure or kill someone under the hands-free law, possible felony charge of criminal vehicular operation or homicide | At least $120 for first offense, which includes the fine plus court fees; at least $300 for subsequent offenses, which includes the fine plus court fees | None |
+Minnesota | Yes, all drivers | Yes, anyone with a learner’s permit and provisional licenses under the age of 18 | Yes, all drivers | Primary | Fine.
+If you endanger someone under the hands-free law, you can face a misdeanor charge for careless or reckless driving | First offense is at least $120, which includes the fine plus court fees.
+Subsequent offenses are at least $300, which includes the fine plus court fees. | None |

-Mississippi | No, but ban for commercial drivers | None | Yes, all drivers | Primary | Fine | $100 | None |
+Mississippi | No, except for texting or social media use; ban for commercial drivers | None | Yes, all drivers | Primary | Fine | $100 for adult drivers; $500 for minors and bus drivers | None |

 Montana | None statewide; use of hand-held cell phones while driving restricted in some local cities | None | None statewide; texting while driving restricted in some cities | Not applicable | None | None | None |